ing-MARWA/Named-Entity-Recognition/README.md

 Conclusion
 References
 Introduction
-Named Entity Recognition (NER) is used to extract structured data from unstructured text.
-This notebook demonstrates the process of building and training an NER model using various NLP and deep learning libraries, including Keras, TensorFlow, and SpaCy.
+Named Entity Recognition (NER) is a powerful tool in NLP, enabling the extraction of structured data from unstructured text.
+This project focuses on building a deep learning model for NER using a Bidirectional LSTM network.

-Key entity types in the NER task:
+The key entity types recognized in this project are:

 geo: Geographical Entity
 org: Organization